magento/devdocs/src/guides/v2.3/config-guide/elasticsearch/es-config-stopwords.md

 ## Configure stopwords {#config-stopwords}

-Elasticsearch/OpenSearch stopwords are located in the `<magento_root>/vendor/magento/module-elasticsearch/etc/stopwords` directory.
+Elasticsearch stopwords are located in the `<magento_root>/vendor/magento/module-elasticsearch/etc/stopwords` directory.
 Magento ships with one `.csv` file containing stopwords for our default locales and an additional file, `stopwords.csv`, which has stopwords for any locale that is not represented by another `.csv` file.

 The default lifetime for stopwords file [cache](https://glossary.magento.com/cache) is 15 minutes.